KINGTUT10101/LuaRequireExtended/README.md

 - This mod may produce different error messages than the original require function.

 ### Potential Uses:
-- Pass the main module table to submodules
+- Passing the main module table to submodules
 ```lua
 -- (Inside camera/init.lua)
 local requirePath = ...